-Cloris Leachman’s Kids: Late ‘Mary Tyler Moore Show’ Star Was A Mother of Five
+Cloris Leachman's Kids: Late 'Mary Tyler Moore Show' Star Was A Mother Of Five

 Cloris Leachman has died at age 94.
 The famed actress passed away of natural causes on January 26, 2021, with her youngest child, Dinah, by her side.

-While the Emmy-winning Leachman was best known for her TV roles on Mary Tyler Moore Show, the CBS Phyllis, a starring role in later seasons of the NBC sitcom The Facts of Life and a stint on Dancing With the Stars as the oldest celebrity contestant in the show’s history, her greatest job was being a mother to her five children.
+While the Emmy-winning Leachman was best known for her TV roles on Mary Tyler Moore Show, the CBS series Phyllis, a starring role in later seasons of the NBC sitcom The Facts of Life and a stint on Dancing with the Stars as the oldest celebrity contestant in the show's history, her greatest job was being a mother to her five children.

 "She loved her children and her grandchildren ferociously," Leachman's longtime manager Juliet Green said in a statement after her death, per NBC News.